philipokumu/split-screen-home/README.md

 # split-screen-home

-Split scren homepage made with HTML and CSS only
+Split screen homepage made with HTML and CSS only